Hospitality is presence.

-A discreet badge on the lapel turns one spoken instruction into completed work across your stack, in under three seconds.
-Your team stays with the guest, not the screen.
+A discreet badge on the lapel turns one spoken word into a kept request, a remembered preference, and an expected guest, quietly.
+Your team stays with the service.

 Look up.

-Engineered to disappear into a lapel.
-Sits elegantly on a uniform, on a tuxedo, on the breast pocket of a suit.
-Part of what the staff already wears, not a piece of office equipment clipped on top.
+The badge is made to belong on a lapel.
+It sits naturally on a uniform, a tuxedo, or a breast pocket, the way a pin or a cufflink should.
+Part of what the staff already wears, not a device clipped on for the shift.

 Marks shown are illustrative only.
 Harlow has no affiliation with, endorsement by, or partnership with Four Seasons or Marriott.
 Used solely for example purposes.

 Every badge is finished to match the room it stands in.
 Graphite, brushed brass, forest enamel, blackened steel.
-Each property gets its own mark, its own colour way.
-The badge a guest sees on a Four Seasons lapel is not the badge they see on a Rosewood lapel.
+Each property carries its own crest and its own palette.
+What a guest notices on a Four Seasons lapel is not what they see at Rosewood, and that is deliberate.

 Touch, speak, send.